 Even so, where pattern matching really proves useful is in switch statements and expressions.

-The first case in Listing 7.32 looks for the text “--help” as the first and only element of the args array.
-If there is no match then the remainder of the list match expression matches on a first element that starts with ‘/’ or ‘-’ followed by ‘?’ or ‘h’.
-The latter part of the list pattern looks for exactly two characters (because a string is an array of characters) as identified by the ‘,’ within the expression, separating the prefix from the single character expression:
+The first case in Listing 7.33 looks for the text "—help" as the first and only element of the args array.
+If there is no match, then the remainder of the list match expression matches on a first element that starts with / or - followed by ? or h.
+The latter part of the list pattern looks for exactly two characters (because a string is an array of characters) as identified by the comma (,) within the expression, separating the prefix from the single character expression:

 ['/' or '-', 'h' or '?']

-The next two cases evaluate the first element of args as well, determining whether the first character is a ‘/’ or a ‘-’ or, in the third case, whether the first element of args starts with “--”.
-In both cases, if there is a match args[0] is assigned to the command variable.
+The next two cases evaluate the first element of args as well, determining whether the first character is a / or a - or, in the third case, whether the first element of args starts with --.
+In both cases, if there is a match, args[0] is assigned to the option variable.
 Unfortunately, there is no way to capture the remaining elements of the list into a variable.
-List pattern matching always looks for an exact number of elements or allows for “..” to mean no further evaluation of the remaining elements is required.
-For this reason, when invoking ExecuteCommand() we use the range args[1..] to pass all the elements in args except the first one (see Chapter 3 - https://essentialcsharp.com/arrays - for examples on ranges).
+List pattern matching always looks for an exact number of elements or allows for .. to mean no further evaluation of the remaining elements is required.
+For this reason, when invoking EvaluateOptions(), we use the range args[1..] to pass all the elements in args except the first one (see Chapter 3 for examples on ranges).

 The fourth case uses [ ] to identify a list with 0 elements.
-In this example it is redundant because the default case would also capture the case when args has 0 elements.
+In this example, it is redundant because the default case would also capture the case when args has zero elements.

-Within the ExecuteComand() method of Listing 7.32 we use a tuple to first evaluate the command portion.
+Within the EvaluateOptions() method of Listing 7.33, we use a tuple to first evaluate the command portion.
 The second element in the tuple evaluates the remaining arguments.
-For the “cat” match expression it looks for a list with one item, whereas, for the “copy” match expression it looks for a list of exactly two elements.
-In both cases it captures the array elements into variables and uses them to invoke the corresponding command method.
+For the "cat" match expression, it looks for a list with one item, whereas for the "copy" match expression, it looks for a list of exactly two elements.
+In both cases, it captures the array elements into variables and uses them to invoke the corresponding command method.

-There is a lot of power in the list pattern matching capability and the fact that it works with the characters of strings enables a host of simple scenarios for string parsing without resorting to regular expressions.
+There is a lot of power in the list pattern matching capability, and because it works with the characters of strings, it enables a host of simple scenarios for string parsing without resorting to regular expressions.

 ________________________________________